MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Introduction

 Despite addressing its functionality issues, SAM does not always perform well when applied directly to medical image segmentation tasks, even with appropriate prompts.
 Many works~\cite{deng2023segment, hu2023sam, zhou2023can, mohapatra2023sam, roy2023sam, wang2023sam, he2023accuracy} have demonstrated that SAM is imperfect or even fails when some situations occur, such as weak boundaries, low-contrast, and smaller and irregular shapes, which is consistent with other investigations~\cite{ji2023sam, ji2023segment}.
 Therefore, fine-tuning SAM for medical image segmentation tasks is the main direction.
 However, fine-tuning the large model of SAM consumes huge computation resources.
-Many efficient fine-tuning works~\cite {ma2023segment, wu2023medical, li2023auto, gong20233dsam} demonstrate the effectiveness of SAM and the feasibility of efficient fine-tuning by inserting lightweight adapters~\cite{houlsby2019parameter} in medical image segmentation tasks.
+Many efficient fine-tuning works~\cite {ma2023segment, wu2023medical, li2023auto, gong20233dsam} demonstrate the effectiveness of SAM and the feasibility of efficient fine-tuning by inserting lightweight adapters~\cite{houlsby2019parameter} in medical image segmentation.
 In this paper, we employ the lightweight adapter for efficient fine-tuning.
-However, the above works usually abandon the prompt encoder or mask decoder to avoid the requirements of additional prompts provided, which would destroy the consistent system of SAM and abandon the strong prompt encoder and mask decoder, which are trained via large-scale datasets and lots of resources.
-Therefore, the primary challenge lies in modifying the structure to preserve the inherent capabilities of SAM.
+However, the above works usually abandon the prompt encoder or mask decoder to avoid the requirements of additional prompts provided, which would destroy the consistent system of SAM and abandon the strong prompt encoder and mask decoder, which are trained via large-scale datasets.
+The primary challenge lies in modifying the structure to preserve the inherent capabilities of SAM.
 Therefore, we keep all structures, freeze all weights, and only insert designed blocks into SAM to adapt.
-In this way, we retain the zero-shot capabilities of SAM and adapt SAM to medical image segmentation.
+In this way, we retain the zero-shot SAM's capabilities, adapting to medical image segmentation.